Updated August 24, 2023

 Once you do that, the chart will look like below.

-From the “Format Data series” menu reduce the Doughnut Hole Size.
+The “Format Data Series” menu reduces the Doughnut Hole Size.
 Currently, it is 75% now reduce to 50%.

 Now to input, the percentage text selects the Doughnut Then click on Shapes under Illustrations option from Insert menu and select Rectangle box.

-Now click on the inserted rectangle shape and select the Text box which is shown in the below picture.
+Now click on the inserted rectangle shape and select the Text box, shown in the picture below.

 Now give the formula to represent the status of the project.
 For that input = (equal sign) in the text box and select the cell which shows the value of completed status that is B2.

 Now we should format that text.
 Right-click on the text and select the format.
 Select the Fill and select No Fill, then the blue color will disappear.

 Now apply a format to the text as per your doughnut color for that particular field.
 Now it is showing in Orange color; hence we will set the text color also in “Orange”.

 Select the text and right-click from the pop-up, select the formatting data series, and a menu will appear on the right side.
 From the right-side menu, select “Text options” and change the color to “Orange”.

 Similarly, input the text for incomplete and work inprogess.